colyseus/docs/docs/client/client.md

 Join an existing room or create a new one, by provided `roomName` and `options`.

+Locked or private rooms are ignored by this method.

 ```typescript fct_label="JavaScript"
 client.joinOrCreate("battle", {/* options */}).then(room => {
   console.log("joined successfully", room);